Tracing Threads of Connection

 In 1823, Smith was charged with complicity with the Demerara Slave Revolt (see below) for which he condemned to death by hanging.
 Smith died while in prison.
 This case caused an outcry amongst the missionary and abolitionist community in Britain.
 Extracts of Smith’s diary and a transcript of his trial was published and circulated, and the case was discussed in Parliament.

-Earlier that same year, 1823, the British Government had decided that slavery should be gradually abolished throughout the British colonies, and “Amelioration Proposals’” [Canning’s amelioration resolutions] were “sent from the British Colonial Secretary to the Governor of Demerara urging that the conditions of the enslaved be improved.
+Earlier that same year, 1823, the British Government had decided that slavery should be *gradually* abolished throughout the British colonies, and “Amelioration Proposals’” [Canning’s amelioration resolutions] were “sent from the British Colonial Secretary to the Governor of Demerara urging that the conditions of the enslaved be improved.
 The Court of Policy in Demerara examined the proposals on July 21, 1823 and postponed making a decision“.
-Missionaries were also dispatched to the colonies to report on conditions of the enslaved, including the access of enslaved people to places of Christian worship and rudimentary learning (enslaved people were often banned, for example, from learning to read).
-While the treatment of enslaved people and their access to places of worship and learning differed significantly across plantations, but it is particularly notable that Josias Booker includes a reference from a local Wesleyan leader in his submission to the committee, underscoring a moral claim that the enslaved people in the plantations he managed had access to religious instruction.
-In short, we might read Josias Booker’s submission to this committee as an attempt, at least in part, to manage the public perception of his character and reputation, and that of the absentee plantation and slave owners he worked for, in the face of other contemporary evidence then emerging out of Guyana of the horrific and brutal treatment of enslaved people.
+Missionaries were also dispatched to the colonies to report on conditions of the enslaved, including the access of enslaved people to places of Christian worship and rudimentary learning (enslaved people where often banned, for example, from learning to read). differed significantly in particular plantations, but it is particularly notable that Josias Booker includes a reference from a local Wesleyan leader in his submission to the committee, to underscore that the enslaved people in the plantations he managed had access to religious instruction.
+In short, we might read Josias Booker’s submission to this committee as an attempt, in part to manage the public perception of his character and reputation, and that of the plantation owners, in the face of evidence emerging out of Guyana of the horrific and brutal treatment of enslaved people.